 With financial assistance from the EU’s Getting to Know Europe Grant and the U.S. Department of Education, the two UT Austin units have collaborated to build a program – now in its second year – that utilizes proven IC² Institute business-development methods, European relationships, and the platform of one of the world’s most prominent business gatherings to demonstrate how the innovation-rich climate of Austin can accelerate the progress of internationally driven startups.
 This project is funded in part by the European Union.

 Working with the Arctic Business Incubator of Sweden and other business-support organizations in Europe, CES and IC² selected thirteen promising companies for awards that include training, mentoring, and travel expenses for a week in Austin.
 Company representatives will receive mentoring from Austin-based business leaders and practice in pitching with experts at IC² Institute.
 They will also join the IC² Institute business network at events designed to help entrepreneurs make important connections.
-Watch this space for an announcement of public SXSW events featuring these European companies.

 European companies awarded funding for SXSW Interactive 2019 include: